National Chengchi University

 Taipei is a large capital city nestled in a valley surrounded by mountains.
 It has a population of over 2 million and it is the business and cultural center of Taiwan.
-The seaside is less than one hour away in three different directions.
+The seaside is less than one hour away in three different directions, making Taipei a center of international trade.
 Taiwan enjoys warm weather all year round, except for a few mountain areas where traces of snow can be found in the winter months.
 Bring an umbrella; March to May is the rainy season!

 Fall: late September – mid January

 Use our course equivalency database to see which courses available at NCCU would apply to your UF degree!
 Other business courses may be submitted for UF equivalency.
 Please see an academic advisor for information pertaining to requesting additional equivalencies.

 The predominant languages around school and in city are Taiwanese, Mandarin, and English.
 The official language of Taiwan is Mandarin (Chinese).
 English is the most popular foreign language for the Taiwanese and it is regular part of school education.
 The University offers a host of business classes taught in English every semester.

 |Housing / Utilities||$2,620||$1,800|

 - UF Cost of Attendance determined by Office for Student Financial Affairs

 - NCCU Cost of Attendance determined by UF International Center